davenkin/andy-springboot-sample/ADRs/008_domain_event_publishing.md

     }
 ```

-As the domain event is saved into the database along with Aggregate Root, we ensure that they either be saved together
+As the Domain Event is saved into the database along with Aggregate Root, we ensure that they either be saved together
 or rollback together in a single database transaction.

 - Once the event is inserted into MongoDB collection,